-In 2008 Zeljko Ivanek won an Emmy Award for Best Supporting Actor Drama for Damages.
+In 2008, Zeljko won an Emmy Award for Outstanding Supporting Actor in a Drama Series playing Ray Fiske on Damages.

 He refuses to change his name, out of respect for his parents.

 He met writer Tom Fontana in 1978 and credits him for being his first mentor.

 He made his Broadway debut in The Survivor.
 He made his feature film debut in Tex.
 He made is television debut on The Edge of Night.
 He got his first producer credit with the film Laud Weiner.